healyshane/Project_IRIS/README.md

 ## Statistical Analysis

-iris_stats_py imports Iris data set, splits the data in lists and converts the Iris species names from strings to integers.
-This results in a more consise data set that is easier to analyse.
+To perform statistical analysis on Iris data set [iris_stats_py](https://github.com/healyshane/Project_IRIS/blob/master/iris_stats.py) was written.
+Empty lists were created for Iris features (Sepal Length, Sepal Width, Petal Length, Petal Width) and Species.
+The Iris data file is opened and by iterating through each line and splitting each line using a delimiter of the comma, the values associated with features and species are appended into individual lists.
+As Iris species is a word as opposed to a number, this is appended as a string.
+A for loop iterates over the Species list and replaces the species name with an integer, the intention is to make this list more concise and easier to use in analysis.
 The conversion is *Iris-setosa*  = o, *Iris-versicolor* = 1 and *Iris-virginica* = 2.
+A function called Iris is defined with input of species and feature.
+This function returns an array and the data within will reflect the species and feature referenced.
+When running iris_stats.py the user is prompted to input a selection as shown below.

 X
 X